 Choosing how often to change your air filters relies upon several factors:

 - The overall air quality of your Albany area home

 - Pets – Dogs, cats, etc.

-For the common 1"-3" air filters, the manufacturers basically say to change them bi-monthly, which is in fact a great rule of thumb.
+For the common 1"-3" air filters, the OEM specs basically say to change them every 30-60 days, which is in fact a great rule of thumb.
 But general guidelines are not applicable to all.
-If you have to endure light to moderate allergies, you might require an upgraded air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
+If you have to tolerate light to moderate allergies, you might require an upgraded air filter or change them even more frequently than OEM specifications.
+On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area where there are fewer cars around, changing your air filter every 12-months may be quite sufficient.
 Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter fast.
 Naturally, the air filter is just doing its job by containing pet hair and dander, but tremendously dirty filters can cause seriously reduced HVAC performance.